La Quinta's Rich History

 La Quinta Museum

-The La Quinta Museum is located near La Quinta’s Old Town and features artifacts and specimens from La Quinta's history.
-The museum has undergone a major expansion.
-The new museum offers school tours, family programming, special events and much more!
+The La Quinta Museum is located near La Quinta’s Old Town and features artifacts and displays about La Quinta's history as well as the area's cultural arts.
+The museum offers school tours, family programming, special events and much more!
+Call 760.777.7170 for more information.

 If you have questions or would like to make a donation, please contact: